 Skin May Break Out

 However, because hormones are stabilized while you're on the pill, once they return to their normal state—which could be an irregular roller coaster—hormonal acne may be your reality.
 During your period, your estrogen and testosterone levels are at their highest, and some women can't eliminate them properly, so they manifest themselves in the form of acne.
-However, a selective diet could help regulate them and your skin once you're off the pill.
+A selective diet could help regulate hormones and your skin once you're off the pill.

 Conception Is Possible Within 5 Months